 You can look at all the pictures you want, but nothing will give you a better sense of Williams than a visit to campus.
 Tour.
 Talk to people.
 Attend a class.
 Take in the extraordinary beauty of the place and experience a little of what makes our community so special.

-Campus Tours and Information Sessions
+Campus Tour and Information Session

-The Office of Admission is open Monday through Friday from 8:30 am to 4:30 pm throughout the year and from July through October, we’re open most Saturdays, too.
-Campus tours and information sessions begin at the Office of Admission (no need to pre-register).
-The tour and information session schedule changes throughout the year so please be sure to refer to the visit calendar when planning your visit.
-Tours and information sessions typically last about 75 minutes each.
+Campus tours and information sessions typically last about 75 minutes each and begin at the Office of Admission in Weston Hall.
+Our schedule changes throughout the year so please be sure to refer to the visit calendar when planning your visit.

 Attend a Class